Hypoxic encephalopathy; Anoxic encephalopathy

 Complications of cerebral hypoxia include a prolonged vegetative state.
 This means the person may have basic life functions, such as breathing, blood pressure, sleep-wake cycle, and eye opening, but the person is not alert and does not respond to their surroundings.
 Such people usually die within a year, although some may survive longer.

 Length of survival depends partly on how much care is taken to prevent other problems.
 Major complications may include:

 Cerebral hypoxia is a medical emergency.
-Call 911 immediately if someone is losing consciousness or has other symptoms of cerebral hypoxia.
+Call 911 or the local emergency number immediately if someone is losing consciousness or has other symptoms of cerebral hypoxia.

 Prevention depends on the specific cause of hypoxia.
 Unfortunately, hypoxia is usually unexpected.
 This makes the condition somewhat difficult to prevent.

 Cardiopulmonary resuscitation (CPR) can be lifesaving, especially when it is started right away.

 Fugate JE, Wijdicks EFM.
 Anoxic-ischemic encephalopathy.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 83.

 Greer DM, Bernat JL.
 Coma, vegetative state, and brain death.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 376.

 Lumb AB, Thomas C. Hypoxia.
 In: Lumb AB, Thomas C, ed.
 Nunn and Lumb's Applied Respiratory Physiology.
 9th ed.
 Philadelphia, PA: Elsevier; 2021:chap 23.